Stamford Regional Agriscience Program

 How do I enroll in the program?

-Students interested in applying to the Stamford Agriscience Program must have completed the 8th grade in Stamford, or one of our sending towns (See question 5), fill out an application, and complete an interview with agriscience staff.
+Students interested in applying to the Stamford Agriscience Program must have completed the 8th grade in Stamford, or one of our sending towns (See question 5), fill out an application, complete an interview with agriscience staff, be accepted into the program, and register for enrollment.

 What is the criteria for acceptance?